 - Understanding database design, development, and implementation

-Course typically offered: Online during our Spring and Fall academic quarters
+Course typically offered: Online (asynchronous) - next offering during the Spring '22 academic quarter.

 Software: Students will use Microsoft SQL Server or MySQL.
 These tools are free and open-source.